 So remember, start with a light Whisky, and don’t forget about the potential of adding a touch of peat.

 When it comes to adding more than one malt into the mix, focus on the regions of the Whisky.

 When trying to blend at home Max was pretty clear with his advice: “If you have some (single malt) Whiskies already lying around already then identify which region they are from and try and make sure you have a Highland, Speyside and Lowland style as they all have different characters which can go into producing something interesting.
 At Chivas, we always say that blending Whisky together (in the right way) helps to create something that is ‘greater than the sum of its means.”

 Simple right?
 All we’d say is that when it comes to mixing more Whiskies it’s worth giving your blend some time for the flavors to marry together.
 If your vision isn’t impaired too much after all this testing then jot down the amounts you are mixing and stick a little note on the bottle to remember.

 These little things will make it easier to reproduce your blend when it inevitably requires global distribution!

-And you can even find websites online (WhiskyBlender for example) that let you play around with virtual blending and make your own personalised bottle.
+And you can even find websites online that let you play around with virtual blending and make your own personalized bottle.
 It’s always easy however to get lost in scientist mode and suddenly find yourself adding a few drops of anything until you fill a bottle.

 Whatever you go for having a clear goal in mind should stop the urge of just adding a few drops of anything you can get your hands on until the bottle is full.